droyad/Fody-Wiki/ModuleWeaver.md

 There are also a number of optional properties that will be populated before 'Execute' is called.

 ```
-using System;
-using System.Collections.Generic;
-using System.Xml.Linq;
-using Microsoft.Build.Framework;
-using Mono.Cecil;
-using Mono.Cecil.Cil;

 public class ModuleWeaver
 {
     // Will contain the full element XML from FodyWeavers.xml.
 OPTIONAL
     public XElement Config { get; set; }

-    // Will log an informational message to MSBuild.
+    // Will log an MessageImportance.Normal message to MSBuild.
 OPTIONAL
     public Action<string> LogDebug { get; set; }

-    // Will log an informational message to MSBuild.
+    // Will log an MessageImportance.High message to MSBuild.
 OPTIONAL
     public Action<string> LogInfo  { get; set; }

-    // Will log an informational message to MSBuild.
+    // Will log a message to MSBuild.
 OPTIONAL
     public Action<string, MessageImportance> LogMessage  { get; set; }

     // Will log an warning message to MSBuild.
 OPTIONAL